a00328500/7309CSEC_Tool/README.md

 - An LLM model downloaded in OLLAMA (e.g., `ollama pull llama3`)
 - zlib

+- Cmake, libcurl, zlib, must be installed in the same directory C:/dev/vcpkg

 ## How to build
 1. mkdir build
 2. cd build